fidelscodes/xsurl/README.md

-# Flatiron School Sinatra Assessment
+# xsURL - Yet Another Link Shortener

+A simple link shortener built using Sinatra and Bootstrap.